Subscribe to our mailing list

 There is no Victorian carousel or bandstand, but one can visit a little pagoda in the middle of the pond, the presence of which is not enough to stop the odd monk in ochre, so ubiquitous throughout Myanmar, appearing slightly incongruous here in the Royal Garden.

 In the town, visitors can pop into boulangeries and fine liquor stores and visit the Purcell Clock Tower that chimes like Big Ben on the hour.
 Outside the centre is the Candacraig Hotel, the finest piece of colonial architecture in Pyin Oo Lwin.
 Candacraig served as a hospital during World War Two and before that was a residence for British bachelors employed by the Burmah Trading Company, dubbed the Raj ‘chummery’ by Paul Theroux when he visited for his book The Great Railway Bazaar in the 1970s.
-The hotel is now closed and locals believe it to be haunted.
-This is understandable.
-There is a decidedly spooky air to its deep red side turrets and cracked wooden veranda.
+For years the hotel was closed and believed to be haunted by locals.

 It was open when Theroux retraced his steps 30 years after his first visit for the sequel Ghost Train to the Eastern Star.
 He found that barely anything had changed at all; time had stopped still at Candacraig.
 Throughout Theroux’s journeys from, London to Kyoto, he was shocked by the change that time had wrought on the world.
 Not so in Burma, where the lack of change was “shameful to behold.”
 The emotional climax of the book depicts Theroux in the perfumed rooms of Candacraig, caught somewhere between depression and joy, finding “the past recaptured, like a refuge.“